-MRKG 1380 Cooperative Education - Business Marketing and Marketing Management (3) (This is a WECM course number.)
+MRKG 1380 Cooperative Education - Business Marketing and Marketing Management (3)

 Prerequisite: Instructor approval prior to enrollment.
-An intermediate or advanced course with lecture and workbased instruction that helps students gain practical experience in the discipline, enhance skills, and integrate knowledge.
+An intermediate or advanced course with lecture and work-based instruction that helps students gain practical experience in the discipline, enhance skills, and integrate knowledge.
 Indirect supervision is provided by the work supervisor while the lecture is provided by the college faculty or by other individuals under the supervision of the educational institution.
 Cooperative education may be a paid or unpaid learning experience.
 (1 Lec., 14 Ext.)